gaogaotiantian/viztracer/README.md

     # Something happens here
 ```

-**There are a lot of [advanced usage](https://viztracer.readthedocs.io/en/stable/advanced_usage.html) available as well.**

 ### Display Result

 By default, VizTracer will generate a stand alone HTML file which you can simply open with Chrome.
-The front-end uses trace-viewer to show all the data.

 However, you can generate json file as well, which complies to the chrome trace event format.
 You can load the json file on [perfetto](https://ui.perfetto.dev/) or [chrome://tracing](chrome://tracing/).

 **When you are dealing with big traces, a stand alone HTML file might be very large and hard to load.
 You should try to dump a compressed ```filename.json.gz``` file**

+## Advanced Usage

 ### Trace Filter